decentralized-identity/did-peer-4/README.md

 To encode this value into a `did:peer:4`:

 1. Encode the document:
-    1. JSON stringify the object without whitespace.
-Leaving the whitespace in won't break anything but it cuts out unnecessary characters.
+    1. JSON stringify the object without whitespace
     2. Encode the string as utf-8 bytes
     3. Prefix the bytes with the multicodec prefix for json ([varint](https://github.com/multiformats/unsigned-varint) `0x0200`)
     4. Multibase encode the bytes as base58btc (base58 encode the value and prefix with a `z`)